khurramHashmi/Long-tail-Video-Object-Detection/README.md

 #### c.
 Pretrained models:

-Pretrained model is presented in 'work_dirs' directory.
-If you need pretrained model for different epochs, change the epochs setting in config file 'configs/vid/fgfa/gs_fgfa_faster_rcnn_r50_dc5_1x_imagenetvid.py', the pretrained model will be saved in 'work_dirs' directory.
+The pretrained model will be saved in 'work_dirs' directory after training.

 #### d.
 Intermediate files:
 Intermediate files are already present and linked in config file.
 Files are present in 'intermediate_files' directory.